rvergne/LandSeed/README.md

 // -------------END------------------
 ```

-## <a name="wrapper"></a>Wrappers
+## <a name="template"></a>Templates

-Wrappers allows you to get different kind of input.
-See in the [documentation](Doc/main.md) to have some informations about the prupose of every wrappers.(Work in progress)
+Templates allows you to get different kind of input.
+See in the [documentation](Doc/main.md) to have some informations about the prupose of every templates.(Work in progress)

-A wrapper should always start with the following header :
+A template should always start with the following header :
 ```
 // --------------DEV-----------------
 // @LINE_DIRECTIVE_ON BOOLEAN
 // --------------USER----------------
-// @NAME name of the wrapper (currently the name of the file)
+// @NAME name of the template (currently the name of the file)
 // @DESC {
-// Description of the wrapper for the documentation
+// Description of the template for the documentation
 // }
 // --------------END-----------------
 ```

-Once you finished writting your wrapper, please call the UpdateDoc.py script to update the documentation.
+Once you finished writting your template, please call the UpdateDoc.py script to update the documentation.
 (Work on progress)

-When your wrapper is ready to be added to the librairy and be available for everyone, create a pull request (Tutorial here).
+When your template is ready to be added to the librairy and be available for everyone, create a pull request (Tutorial here).

 ## <a name="doc"></a>Documentation

-To know more about implemented features, utils and wrappers, check the [documentation](Doc/main.md).
+To know more about implemented features, utils and templates, check the [documentation](Doc/main.md).

 To update the documentation with your modifications or new files, just call the UpdateDoc.py script.